josh-ashkinaze/Normalized-Google-Distance/README.md

 #### Update: It appears Google blocked my scraping method.
-Use is now highly unstable
+If anyone has any ideas for working around the rate limiting (which is what's responsible for returning NoneType objects), let me know and we can implement!

 # Normalized Google Distance
 Read Formal Writeup: https://arxiv.org/pdf/cs/0412098.pdf